Alligator bait: Historicity debate

-In May 2013, Hughes argued that due to the number of periodicals which mention the use of black children as bait for alligators, it likely occurred, though it was not widespread or became a normal practice.
+In May 2013, Hughes argued that due to the number of periodicals which mention the use of Black children as bait for alligators, it likely occurred, though it was not widespread or became a normal practice.
 Hughes essentially argues that since there was no discernible limit to the dehumanization and degradation of African Americans in the US national history, feeding children to animals for sport cannot be precluded as a possible reality.
 Four years later, Hughes argued again that it likely occurred, though he also found an article from Time magazine, contemporaneous to one alleged incident printed in newspapers, which denied that the practice ever occurred and that the report was a "silly lie, false and absurd".

 In the 19th and early 20th century several stories were printed in American newspapers about the alleged practice.
 Academics have not assessed the authorship and likely veracity of these scattered news items, but a Snopes article from 2017 was unable to find any meaningful evidence that the practice occurred; Patricia Turner told Snopes it likely never did.
-The Snopes writer said it was impossible to prove a negative claim, and that no proponents of the historicity of the practice have met their burden of proof by providing any evidence of the practice, although the trope of black children being the favorite food of alligators was already widespread in the antebellum United States.
+The Snopes writer said it was impossible to prove a negative claim, and that no proponents of the historicity of the practice have met their burden of proof by providing any evidence of the practice, although the trope of Black children being the favorite food of alligators was already widespread in the antebellum United States.
 Jay Mechling's study of the American folklore of the alligator notes that "A common folk idea among whites is that alligators have a preference for blacks as a food source."
 For example, a 1850 article in Fraser's Magazine reported that alligators "prefer the flesh of a negro to any other delicacy".
-Per Mechling, the earliest instance of this lore is in a 1565 slave trader's account, and as late as the mid-20th century, in a story by Florida writer Marjorie Kinnan Rawlings, a gator forgoes a group of naked white men for the opportunity to gorge itself on an individual black man instead.
+Per Mechling, the earliest instance of this lore is in a 1565 slave trader's account, and as late as the mid-20th century, in a story by Florida writer Marjorie Kinnan Rawlings, an alligator forgoes a group of naked white men for the opportunity to gorge itself on an individual Black man instead.